Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 - Remove the HoverLayer method.
 It is not crossplatform and can affect performance.
 - Invert label alignment bottom/top.
 - Remove ZoomIn/ZoomOut from WPF MapControl and turn into Navigate method.
+- Wrap Viewport in LimitingViewport which limits it to user settings, or access through Navigator.

 ### Not (Later)
 - Use NTS for Geometries